educational-resources-and-services/bibletags-widget/README.md

 Post-launch:

+* make login emails multi-lingual
+* utilize definitionsByPosition query for when wordnum supplied (so only a single back-and-forth is needed)
+  * After I have graphql queries which receive arrays in return (like definitionsByPosition), see if my cache -> localstorage strategy works still
 * Have error messages written to console on invalid API calls
 * Implement synonyms and related words
   * Create DB tables with many-to-many relationships to hold this information